 You can choose from handpicked selection of stocks or ETFs to invest your stash balance.
 For instance, you can invest $5 into Amazon even though the price for 1 share is well over $1,000.

 It's also a great way to save up some extra money for emergencies and put some of your savings on autopilot.
 The fees are just $1 per month for accounts under $5,000 and just 0.25% annually for accounts over $5,000 ($12.50 per year with a 5k balance.)

 Read my full Stash Invest Review

 Google Sheets is my favorite free spreadsheet software for tracking things like annual dividend income, portfolio growth, website income, and much more.
 All you need is a free Google account to use their online software.

 Best Dividend Tracking Tool

-Dividend Assistant is a free dividend income tracking tool for managing your dividend stock payouts.
-This tool is excellent for figuring out when your dividend payments will arrive, creating a dividend ladder, and tracking your monthly/quaterly passive income.
+Propelor is a free dividend income tracking tool for managing your dividend stock payouts.
+This tool is excellent for figuring out when your dividend payments will arrive, creating a dividend ladder, and tracking your monthly/quarterly passive income.